Knowledge Transfer based Evolutionary Deep Neural Network for Intelligent Fault Diagnosis: Introduction

-The motivation behind this work is to develop a learning mechanism for DNN which can optimize its architecture with quick model training to classify accurately in the new data domain.
-Various methods for the neural architecture search have been reported in literature \cite{NIPS2011, LIO, BJ, BB_nn_rein, Loghmanian2012, Wang2019, sun_pso, Ysun2020}. \cite{NIPS2011, LIO, BJ} suggested the use of random search and greedy sequential algorithm for the optimization of hyperparameters of neural network and deep belief network.
+The motivation behind this work is to develop an automatic architecture optimization algorithm for DNN to classify accurately in the new data domain.
+Various methods for the neural architecture search have been reported in literature \cite{NIPS2011, BJ, BB_nn_rein, c1rv1, sun_pso, Ysun2020, EvoDCNN, newfd1, PHAN2024101573}. \cite{NIPS2011, BJ} suggested the use of random search and greedy sequential algorithm for the optimization of hyperparameters of neural networks and deep belief networks.
 Random search or sequential search algorithms explore all possible architectures in a given search space.
-Therefore, exploration for the best suitable architecture takes too long.
+Therefore, exploring for the best suitable architecture takes too long.
 Baker \textit{et. al.} \cite{BB_nn_rein} introduced a guided search algorithm using a Q-learning agent for the automatic selection of CNN architecture.
-In recent decades, genetic algorithms (GA) have gained much attention for hyperparameter optimization due to their multi-constraint optimization capabilities \cite{Loghmanian2012, Wang2019, sun_pso, Ysun2020}.
+In recent decades, genetic algorithms (GA) have gained much attention for hyperparameter optimization due to their multi-constraint optimization capabilities \cite{EvoDCNN, sun_pso, Ysun2020}.
 However, the application of GA to deep learning algorithms is a complex problem due to a large number of constraint variables and a time-consuming fitness evaluation (training and testing) process.
-Y. Sun \textit{et. al} \cite{Ysun2020} designed a variable-length gene encoding technique to encode the CNN architecture and adopted the fitness evaluation strategy of training a CNN model for a few iterations to find the best of the generation.
-Each individual (CNN model) in the population is initialized based on Gaussian distribution and trained from scratch.
-However, this method requires the training of CNN models from scratch at each generation.
-Therefore, the evolution for the best suitable architecture of CNN is a time-consuming process.
+Further, Luo \textit{et. al.} \cite{newfd1} proposed Wasserstein GAN meta-learning (WGANML) that uses the concept of the game between the generative and discriminative models to generate missing samples, followed by meta-learning for parameter adjustment for better results.
+Sun \textit{et. al.} \cite{Ysun2020} designed a variable-length gene encoding technique to encode the CNN architecture and adopted the fitness evaluation strategy of training a CNN model for a few iterations to find the best of the generation.
+Each individual (CNN model) in the population is initialized using Gaussian distribution and trained from scratch.
+This method requires the training of CNN models from scratch at each generation.
+Therefore, the evolution of architecture for the best performance becomes a time-consuming process.